Search This Site

 DVD Drive - LITE-ON Black SATA Drive $22.99 - DVD burners are pretty cheap these days.
 There's not much to say about this, it burns and plays DVD's and CD's, and will allow you to install your games.

-There you have it - $493 for a budget gaming PC.
-If you overclock this system, it will even play games like Crysis at medium settings.
-The key to this build is the CPU, motherboard and graphics card.
-The CPU / motherboard combination is great for overclocking, which you will most likely want to do if you use this for a gaming machine.
+The CPU and motherboard combination is great for overclocking, which you will most likely want to do if you use this for a gaming machine.
 If you are not using it for gaming, or only light gaming, you can actually save another $75.00 or so on a lower end video card, and won't need to worry about overclocking it.

 Return to Computer Builds from Build a Gaming Computer